-The Village's audit for the fiscal year ended June 30, 2020 was due on January 31, 2021, but was not finalized until February 17, 2022.
-The primary reason for the delay in completing the audit was the availability of information.
+The Village's audit for the fiscal year ended June 30, 2021 was due on January 31, 2022, but was not finalized until November 15, 2022.
+The primary reasons for the delay in completing the audit was the availability of information and delays in the auditor's scheduling.